PacoLuna1/ruby-BlogGem-PacoLuna1/README.md

-This document will throw you for all the steps that you need to write your own Ruby gem.
+This document will through you for all the steps that you need to write your own Ruby gem.
 Starting with...

 ### What is a Ruby gem?

-If you don't know what a Ruby gem is let me tell you that you have serious problems.
+If you don't know what a Ruby gem is, let me tell you that you have serious problems.
 But keeping you a few minutes that possibly you were thinking to spend searching in google.

 > A gem is a library that contains a specific piece of functionality as well as any files or assets related to that functionality.